GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/faq.md

 {:toc}
 </details>

-### How to start the HarbourBridge UI ?
+### How to start the Spanner Migration Tool UI ?

-To bring up the HarbourBridge UI, please follow the steps mentioned [here](../install.md/#installation-guide).
+To bring up the Spanner Migration Tool UI, please follow the steps mentioned [here](../install.md/#installation-guide).

-### Can HarbourBridge be used without connecting to the spanner instance?
+### Can Spanner Migration Tool be used without connecting to the spanner instance?

-Yes, HarbourBridge can be used for schema assessment and modifications without connecting to the spanner instance
+Yes, Spanner Migration Tool can be used for schema assessment and modifications without connecting to the spanner instance

 ### When is a table interleavable?